HeavyMetalAdmin/el7-server/README.md

 #### DNSSEC

-1. To setup DNSSEC for a zone, i.e., generate keys, etc. run: `/usr/local/sbin/el7-dnssec_setup example.com`
+1. To setup DNSSEC for a zone, i.e., generate (or regenerate) keys, etc. run: `/usr/local/sbin/el7-dnssec_setup example.com`
 2. To (re-)sign a zone, run: `/usr/local/sbin/el7-dnssec_sign example.com`

 #### TODOs

 * Automate zone generation / changes
+* Automated zone resigning; currently zones are signed with a validity of 1 year
 * CDS: does not work in RHEL7

 #### Fixes